Building Skills in Programming¶

 Our objective is to get you, a non-programming newbie, up and running.
 When you’re done with this book, you’ll be ready to move on to a more advanced Python book.
 For example, a book about the Python libraries.
 You can use these libraries can help you build high-quality software with a minimum of work.

-This book has 14 parts, each with short chapters that will help you build basic programming skills.
-Each chapter introduces just a few new concepts through a series of exercises.
-The exercises grow from simple identification of the parts of your computer to statistical simulations of casino games.
+This book has 20 chapters that will help you build basic programming skills.
+Each chapter introduces just a few new concepts and includes a series of exercises to make those skills concrete.

 Want more?
 Want changes?
 Consider donating.